ryanbujnowicz/gbemu/README.md

 gbemu
 =====

-A small GameBoy emulator built educational purposes.
+A small GameBoy emulator built for educational purposes.